Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function

 \section{Conclusions}

 We have presented JWST NIRCam F162M, F182M, and F200W imaging of the embedded cluster S284-EC1 that is forming in a low metallicity environment in the outer Galaxy.
-Our main conclusions are as follows: \begin{enumerate} \item The NIRCam images are sensitive to young stars and brown dwarfs between $0.6\:M_\odot$ (the saturation limit) down to $0.02\:M_\odot$ (assuming a fiducial 1 Myr age and for an extinction of $A_V=15$).
-The data are at least 50\%\ complete to this mass limit outside a radius of 0.26~pc from the cluster center.
+Our main conclusions are as follows:

+\begin{enumerate} \item The NIRCam images are sensitive to young stars and brown dwarfs between $0.6\:M_\odot$ (the saturation limit) down to { $0.03\:M_\odot$} (assuming a fiducial 1 Myr age and for an extinction of $A_V=15$).
+The data are at least 60\%\ complete to this mass limit outside a radius of 0.13~pc from the cluster center.

 \item Log-normal fits to the IMF of the YSO population defined from an extinction-limited sample find the peak mass to be $m_0=0.16\pm0.02\:M_\odot$ This indicates a potential dependence of IMF properties on metallicity, which is consistent with an observational trend found in lower metallicity region Digel 2 \citep{yasui24}. \item The main caveat associated with our result for the IMF peak mass is the dependence of the result on the assumed age of the population.
 However, a value of 1~Myr appears to be the most reasonable, given the embedded and star-forming nature of S284-EC1. \item The overall current stellar mass of S284-EC1 is about $160\:M_\odot$ within a radius of 0.65~pc.
 There is no evidence for mass segregation within the cluster in the low-mass YSO population, although at least one massive star, with current $m_*\sim 10\:M_\odot$, appears to be forming in the cluster center \citep{cheng_jwst}.